 And it might be easier than you think to come up with brand stories, because there are certain ones that always work if done well.
 Here are 5 you should definitely try:

 5 Of The Best Brand Stories You Can Tell Right Now

 1. Brand Story: How You Came to Love Your Industry

 Everyone grows up with dreams and aspirations of some kind, and they remain with us as vulnerabilities for as long as we live.
 Even if you’re inclined to view someone in a negative way, hearing about their childhood will force you to reconsider that perspective — you’ll be left looking past who they are now and called upon to empathize with an innocent child.

 And whatever industry your brand is in, there’s a story behind how you got attached to it.
 It may be funny (perhaps you picked it at random by throwing a dart at a board of options), inspirational (maybe you saw a movie that made you love it), or even sad (if, for instance, it was an ambition of a family member that you decided to honor).

 As long as the general result of the story is a genuine love for your industry, then it’s a great story to tell.
 (Of course, if you secretly hate your industry, then don’t tell this one — but also consider giving up the whole “brand” idea entirely!)

 It’s one thing to decide that you belong in a particular industry, but it’s another entirely to actually create a business.
+Some of the best brand stories are all about how you got started.
 As commonplace as it is, most people will never know what it’s like to create a business — and since every case is different, there must be something interesting to say about how you got off the ground.

 Did you rent office space right away, or work from your parents’ loft?
 Did you answer the phone and pretend to be your own non-existent assistant?
 And even before that — how did you choose the name of the business?
 Was the logo supposed to be funny, or clever?
 Did you miscalculate how much money you’d need and end up failing to launch the first time?